BerryLoader/BerryLoader/README.md

-# BerryLoader is currently being rewritten to support the Island Update Beta
+# BerryLoader is currently being rewritten to support the Island Update

 # DISCLAIMER: This is a pre-release of BerryLoader.
 It is not considered production-ready.
 PRs will likely not be accepted.